jamesdhead/nextcloud-snap-wiki/Home.md

 # Welcome

-This documentaton is about providing help for both, users of the [Nextcloud Box](https://nextcloud.com/box), and developers of the Nextcloud snap.
+This documentation is about providing help for both, users of the [Nextcloud Box](https://nextcloud.com/box), and developers of the Nextcloud snap.

 A snap is a package which contains a confined application running on the snapd platform which is available for many Linux distributions.
 For more information, please visit: http://snapcraft.io